 Higher earning potential

-Despite a reputation for offering unremarkable salaries, with the right qualification careers in the fashion and media industries can be very well paid.
+In the fiercely competitive worlds of fashion and media, those with the relevant qualifications and experience can go on to find very well paid positions within those industries.
 For example, an entry-level media manager can expect to earn £30,000 and an average salary working in fashion career is £32,000.
-Although the competition is fierce within these industries, those that persevere can expect to be well-rewarded.
-With the right focus and dedication, careers in media or fashion can be as exciting and fulfilling as they come!
+Despite the notorious ruthlessness that can be found in both of these respective industries, those who persevere and apply their skills effectively can expect to be well-rewarded.
+With the right focus and dedication, careers in media or fashion can be truly exciting and fulfilling.

 Become part of expanding industries

-There have been many unprecedented and disruptive political and current affairs events that have made the world feel uncertain over recent years.
+There have been many unprecedented and disruptive political and social happenings that have made the world feel uncertain over recent years.
 However, one thing that has not been troubled by these events are the media and fashion sectors.
 Going from strength to strength, they are experiencing substantial growth and now have a total worth of £1.6 trillion and £1.86 trillion respectively.
+Modern media has seemingly become as important as the news it reports, and it is also clear that social media platforms have truly taken fashion into the 21st century.

 Diverse career options